KRASAV4EK/CPP-Course-Challenges/Challenge 20 STL/Challenge_2/readme.md

-/*
-Section 20
+## Section 20 Challenge 2

-Challenge 2
+### List Challenge
-Using std::list

 In this challenge you will create a menu driven application that will simulate a user playing songs from a playlist of songs.

-We will use a list to simulate the user selecting the the first song in the playlist and then selecting next and previous to play forward of backwards through the playlist.
+We will use a list to simulate the user selecting the first song in the playlist and then selecting next and previous to play forward of backwards through the playlist.

 Please refer to the video demo run.